 Weld County is committed to putting secession on the ballot.
 And, just to its southeast, Morgan County’s board of commissioners has now set a deadline of August 26th for the gathering of 2,300 signatures—15% of the electorate—to put it on the ballot there as well.
 The race has begun!

-[For those who are wondering, yes, this blog is tied in with my forthcoming book, a sort of encyclopedic atlas to be published by Litwin Books under the title Let’s Split!
+[For those who are wondering, yes, this blog is tied in with my new book, a sort of encyclopedic atlas just published by Litwin Books under the title Let’s Split!
 A Complete Guide to Separatist Movements and Aspirant Nations, from Abkhazia to Zanzibar.
-(That is shorter than the previous working title.)
-The book, which contains 46 maps and 554 flags (or, more accurately, 554 flag images), will be on shelves and available on Amazon on March 1, 2015.
-I will be keeping readers posted of further publication news.
-Meanwhile, please “like” the book (even though you haven’t read it yet) on Facebook and see this special announcement for more information on the book.]
+The book, which contains 46 maps and 554 flags (or, more accurately, 554 flag images), is available for order now on Amazon.
+Meanwhile, please “like” the book (even if you haven’t read it yet) on Facebook.]